Bugebo/bugebo-api/README.md

 2. either install [composer](https://getcomposer.org/) if it is not already or download the *.phar file and run `composer install`
 3. if [Docker](https://www.docker.com/) is installed:
+   - copy `config/autoload/database.php.dist` and rename it to `database.php`.
    - `./scripts/start`
    - `./scripts/seed`

    If [DDEV](https://ddev.readthedocs.io/en/stable/) is installed:
    - `ddev config`
    - change the ddev configuration `.ddev/config.yaml` to PHP 8.1
-   - adjust database configuration under `config/migrations/migrations.db`.
+   - copy `config/autoload/database.php.dist` and rename it to `database.php`.
+Then enter the credentials for the database
    - `ddev start`
    - `php bin/migrations.php migrations:sync-metadata-storage`
    - `php bin/migrations.php migrations:migrate`

    If a local web server with database is already set up, e.g. [XAMPP](https://www.apachefriends.org/de/index.html)
-   - Adjust database configuration under `config/migrations/migrations.db`.
+   - copy `config/autoload/database.php.dist` and rename it to `database.php`.
+Then enter the credentials for the database
    - `php bin/migrations.php migrations:sync-metadata-storage`
    - `php bin/migrations.php migrations:migrate`